“What’s a good vinyl sticker machine?”

 How to Make Customized Stickers with a Cricut — In contrast, some craft fans prefer the Cricut series over Silhouette.
 Here is a nice video from Michelle Greatness on how she makes customized stickers using her Cricut Explore machine.
 It includes a step-by-step process from the software/design stage.

-What is your favorite vinyl sticker machine?
+What is your favorite vinyl sticker maker machine?
 Are there any supplies you couldn’t live without?

 Any tips you’d like to share?